 How is it made?

 Yogurt is believed to have originated thousands of years ago in Eastern Europe and Asia.
-It only began to increase in popularity in other parts of the world during the twentieth century, however, when suggestions were made about the health benefits of including yogurt in the diet.
+However, it only began to increase in popularity in other parts of the world during the twentieth century, when suggestions were made about the health benefits of including yogurt in the diet.

 Today, yogurt is consumed all over the world, both on its own, or as an ingredient in other foods.
 Consumers can choose from a wide variety of plain, flavoured and fruit yogurts.